 Tesla’s cap follows a wave of similar moves from large enterprises this year:

-• Uber capped employee spending at $1,500 per month after burning through its entire 2026 AI budget by April.
-Claude Code deployment grew from 32% to 84% of a 5,000-engineer organization in roughly four months.
-Per-engineer cost at peak: $500–$2,000/month.
+- Uber capped employee AI tool spending at $1,500 per month after burning through its entire 2026 AI budget by April.
+Claude Code adoption grew from 32% of engineers in February to 84% in March, across a roughly 5,000-engineer organization; heavy users ran $500–$2,000/month, with average per-engineer cost around $150–$250/month.

-• Walmart capped the number of tokens employees can use through its internal AI agent after adoption of its Code Puppy coding platform surged.
+- Walmart capped the number of tokens employees can use through its internal AI agent after adoption of its Code Puppy coding platform surged.

 The shape of every one of these stories is identical: deliberate adoption push → adoption succeeds → costs scale faster than expected → caps and restrictions follow.